A couple sits in an office talking with another man behind his desk

 Step 1: Before you apply to get a credit card

-Regardless of when you plan to apply for a credit card, get into the habit of reviewing your credit report on an annual basis.
+Regardless of when you plan to apply for a credit card, get into the habit of reviewing your credit report regularly.
 Mistakes on your report may impact your score, so you’ll want to take care of any errors before you apply for any form of credit.
-You’re legally entitled to one free credit report a year from each of the three credit reporting agencies.
+You may receive a free credit report every week from each of the three credit reporting agencies, according to Federal Trade Commission.

 Reduce your debt

-Since the amounts you owe make up a whopping 30 percent of your credit score, it can be helpful to make an attempt to pay down your debts before trying to get a credit card.
-Put together a plan to pay off debt, or at least reduce your balances to lower your credit utilization ratio, potentially help your credit score, and improve your chances of a successful credit card application.
+So, it may be helpful to pay down your debts before trying to get a credit card.
+Put together a plan to pay off debt or reduce your balances to lower your credit utilization ratio.
+You might choose to make more than the monthly minimum payment until you’ve repaid your balance.
+As your balance shrinks, your interest charge may shrink too.
+Reducing your debt may potentially help your credit score and improve your chances of a successful credit card application.

-To get approved for a credit card, you’ll also need to provide proof that you have the ability to make payments.
-Credit card companies may need to verify your income to determine if you qualify for credit.
-They may also review your current financial obligations, like rent or mortgage payments.
+To get approved for a credit card, you may need to provide proof that you can make payments.
+Credit card companies may verify your income and review your current financial obligations, like rent or mortgage payments.

 Understand terms and conditions